center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 `GET /api/techniques`

-This endpoint retrieves multiple technique objects.
+This endpoint gets a list of techniques from the workspace.
+The list of techniques may include multiple versions of each technique.

 > Example responses